-The point is pellucid.
+The point is crystalline.
 At some juncture, like his tobacco-selling analogue, Jim Henson found himself sitting in front of a considerable pile of cash.
-But the stack in front of Kermit's creator, unlike the one gazing back at the cylinder-maker, had been differently createdcoming into being by giving those who bought his product pure enjoyment, a buying which made them not only happier, but which moved them in the direction of becoming wiser and more compassionate human beings.
-The same positive assessment applies to all those playing other roles in the muppet-making process, Henson's co-workers.
-All had engaged in creating a product which generated pleasure in its users and, as a consequence, their salaries, bread, cars, and TVs, had been earned by making everyone touched by their work stronger.
+But the stack in front of Kermit's creator, unlike the one deposited in front of the cylinder-maker, had been differently created, coming into being by giving those who bought his product pure enjoyment, a buying which made them not only happier, but which moved them in the direction of becoming wiser and more compassionate human beings.
+The same positive assessment applies to all those who played other roles in the muppet-making process, Henson's co-workers.
+All had engaged in creating a product which generated pleasure in its users and, as a consequence, their salaries, bread, cars, and TVs had been earned by making everyone touched by their work stronger.
 As well: knowing they had been involved in affecting such beneficial results, these workers had every right to feel continually proud of how they had used their powers.
-Nor is there in this creative process, as is always the case in the cigarette industry, any intimation of what we now call (seeking to camouflage the embarrassing or irresponsible reality) "collateral damage."
+Nor is there in this creative process any intimation of what we now call (seeking to camouflage the embarrassing or irresponsible reality) "collateral damage."
 Although Jim Henson died too soon (not from smoking), thereby depriving us of more of his mild monsters, no negative residuals attach to later consumptions of his creations.
-He left no families weeping unnecessarily, no emphysemas, no missed work weeks, no specially-created doctors and nurses whose odd job it was to stem the horrific tide of disease-damaged lungs.
-Rather, Henson left a flock of fond memories and ongoing pleasures, for, as we watch Sesame Street reruns on TV or see the Muppet movies again, his legacy flows on, like a liferegenerating stream in springtime, causing more laughing-out-loads, warming more hearts.
+He left no families weeping unnecessarily, no emphysemas, no missed work weeks, no specially-invented doctors and nurses whose odd job it was to specialize in stemming the tide of disease-damaged lungs.
+Rather, he left a flock of fond memories and continuing pleasures, for, as we watch Sesame Street reruns on TV or the Muppet movies again, his legacy flows on, like a life-regenerating stream in springtime, causing more laughing-out-loads, warming more hearts.

-What we have in this instance, then, do we not, is a true good, a truly helpful service, a "manufacture" which gives the mountains of money made from that product's creation and distribution a "character" perpetually salutary, a bestowing-to use Ruskin's words-of "excellent quality, not merely in the Goods...delivered but in the Persons by whom they are...enjoyed" (30:16)?
+What we have in this instance, then, do we not, is a true good, a truly helpful service, a "manufacture" which gives the mountains of money made from that product's creation and distribution a "character" perpetually salutary, a bestowing of "excellent quality, not merely in the Goods...delivered but in the Persons by whom they are...enjoyed" (30:16)?
 In which light, it probably isn't amiss to offer another image.
-If Jim Henson had a large lawn (I have no idea if he did), then might we not expect that green expanse to contain, if we could see the spirits rising from its morning mists, not memorials testifying to misery but, rather, a crowd of fairies dancing delightedly on the grass?37
+If Jim Henson had a large lawn (I have no idea if he did), then might we not expect that broad expanse to contain, if we could see the spirits rising from its morning mists, not memorials testifying to misery but, rather, a crowd of fairies dancing delightedly on the grass?48